DTAS Resilience Fund — Proposal

 Isle of Eigg Heritage Trust

 The 1997 community buyout that started the Scottish community land movement.
-Eigg manages a whole island — housing, renewable energy, forestry, tourism — and communicates all of it through a clean, story-led website.
-The Scottish Land Commission holds them up as an exemplar of community engagement: information packs to every resident before major decisions, regular open meetings, consistent social media through every project phase.
+Eigg manages a whole island — housing, renewable energy, forestry, tourism — with exemplary governance.
+The Scottish Land Commission holds them up as an exemplar of community engagement: information packs to every resident before major decisions, regular open meetings, transparent reporting.

-What CDT can learn: Eigg proves that transparent, proactive communications build the community trust that makes everything else possible — from planning consent to funding applications to volunteer recruitment.
+What CDT can learn: Transparent, proactive governance builds the community trust that makes everything else possible — from planning consent to funding applications to volunteer recruitment.

 Knoydart Foundation